dmikey/swim-client-js/README.md

   reconnect attempts after exponential backoff.
 Defaults to 30 seconds.
 - `options.idleTimeout`: number of milliseconds to wait before closing a connection with no active links.
 Defaults to 1 second.
+- `options.backpressureTimeout`: number of milliseconds to wait before checking a connection with a full send buffer.
+Defaults to 100 milliseconds.
+- `options.sendBufferSize`: number of bytes in a connection's send buffer above which to trigger a backpressure timeout.
+Defaults to 32kB.
-- `options.sendBufferSize`: maximum number of commands to buffer while waiting for the network.
+- `options.commandQueueLength`: maximum number of commands to buffer while waiting for the network.
 Defaults to 1,024 messages.

 ```js